EZStaking/app-issues/README.md

-# EZ Staking Tools Issues Repository
+# EZ Staking App Issues Repository

 Please open an issue if you encounter a bug or want a feature added.